tve/mqboard/README.md

 ## Getting started

+TODO: it would be nice to have a sample application...

 ### Prerequisites

 - MQTT broker, preferably local, preferably supporting TLS (MQTTS), preferably using public certificante, e.g. from Let's Encrypt.
 - ESP32 pre-loaded with a version of MicroPython supporting the "new asyncio", i.e. post-v1.12, preferably TvE's fork (https://github.com/tve/micropython)
+- The Python click and paho-mqtt packages: `pip install click paho-mqtt`.

 ## First steps

-- in `./board` copy `board_config_tmpl.py` to `board_config.tmpl` and update the values to suit your environment
+- in `./board` copy `board_config_tmpl.py` to `board_config.tmpl` and update the values to suit your environment (the values you must update are `wifi_ssid`, `wifi_pass`, and the `mqtt` dict).
 - plug your esp32 into USB
 - run `./load.sh` to load all the necessary files
+- connect using a terminal app (be sure it honors ansi color escape codes), for example `miniterm2.py --filter direct /dev/ttyUSB0 115200`, and reset the board (ctrl-t, ctrl-d two times in miniterm, ctrl-a, ctrl-p in picocom)
+- you will see the board come up in normal mode, MicroPython start and throw an exception in boot.py because no app is loaded/configured, and then immediately reboot into safe mode
+- once in safe mode, it will connect to the broker and wait for incoming commands: you will see some 50-odd log messages with "mqrepl: Subscribed to test/esp32/mqb/cmd/#" near the end
-- try a repl command: `./mqboard/mqboard  -s <your_broker> -p 1883/8883 -t esp32/test/mqb eval
+- preferably in another terminal window/pane/tab try a repl command:
+  `./mqboard/mqboard  -s <your_broker> -p <1883 or 8883> -t test/esp32/mqrepl/mqb eval '2+3'`
-  '2+3'`:
+  (use the topic from the subscribed-to log message up to the "/cmd#"):
 ```
-    DEBUG:mqboard:Connecting to core.voneicken.com:1883
-    DEBUG:mqboard:Connected!
-Subscribing to esp32/test/mqb/reply/out/_PIFFncP
-    INFO:mqboard:Pub esp32/test/mqb/cmd/eval/_PIFFncP #0 last=1 len=5
+    INFO:mqboard:Pub esp32/test/mqb/cmd/eval/mOnqRI3b #0 last=1 len=5
-    DEBUG:mqboard:done publishing
-    DEBUG:mqboard:Received reply on topic 'esp32/test/mqb/reply/out/_PIFFncP' with QoS 1
     5
-    INFO:mqboard:0.006kB in 0.126s -> 0.046kB/s
+    INFO:mqboard:0.006kB in 0.130s -> 0.045kB/s
 ```
-  (The eval result is the line with the "5", mqboard needs to turn those debug log statement off by default...)
+  The eval result is the line with the "5".
-- tip: if nothing happens, verify which topic the mqrepl subscribes to:
-  - use miniterm.py or equivalent to watch the esp32 console and reset the esp32 (ctrl-t, ctrl-d two times in miniterm)
-  - look for a line like `mqrepl: Subscribed to b'esp32/test/mqb/cmd/#'`, it's typically the last line printed
-  - use the part before `/cmd/` in mqboard's `-t` argument
+- to see an actual app check out https://github.com/tve/mpy-weather

 For help, please post on https://forum.micropython.org